tailwindcomponents/articles/upgarde-laravel-mix-to-v6/index.md

 ## API for JavaScript Frameworks

-Laravel mix comes with new Javascript API for Vue and React, extracted it to its own "featured flag": mix.vue() and mix.react().
+Laravel mix comes with new Javascript API for Vue and React, extracted to it's own "featured flag": mix.vue() and mix.react().

 ### Before